Aaronrey1/VehicleQuery1/replit.md

 ## Recent Changes

-Implemented auto-seeding for Geometris harness data and fixed authentication:
+Added AI Search feature with pattern-based predictions (Phase 1 free implementation):
+- **New "AI Search" tab** provides intelligent predictions for vehicles not in database
+- Uses pattern matching and statistics from existing 31K+ vehicle records - **100% free, no external API costs**
+- Implements ±5 year window for same make/model predictions with high confidence scores
+- Fallback ±10 year window for broader manufacturer matches with reduced confidence (60%)
+- Shows similar vehicles used for predictions with confidence indicators
+- Smart year filtering ensures accurate predictions based on nearby vehicle data
+- Component: `client/src/components/ai-search.tsx`
+- Backend endpoint: GET `/api/ai/predict` with year window filtering

+Previously implemented:
-- **525 harness records automatically load** on server startup if database is empty
+- 525 harness records automatically load on server startup if database is empty
 - Harness data stored in `server/seed-harnesses.ts` and loads on both preview and published environments
 - Updated schema to make yearFrom/yearTo nullable to support all harness configurations
 - Fixed session persistence on published app by using memorystore, explicit session.save(), and trust proxy configuration